 Contact party headquarters and regional party headquarters to enquire about opportunities.
 Send speculative applications to individual members and make sure they are tailored to their interests.

-The majority of your training as a politician's assistant is on the job, with more experienced assistants training up new members of staff.
+Most of your training as a politician's assistant is on the job, with more experienced assistants training up new members of staff.

 A great deal is learned from experience, especially where casework and dealing with constituents is concerned.